ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 datasets, the application layer is responsible for data management.
 This attribute is false by default.

-`owner`: For filesystem paths, the user that will own the files upon restore.
+`owner`, `group`, `mode`: For filesystem-backed datasets, float will create the associated directory if it does not exist; these parameters specify ownership and permissions.
+These permissions will also be reset upon restore.

 ### Volumes